F0lak/dm_open_ref/ref/notes/angular_blur (filters).md

 the blur becomes more noticeable since the same amount of angular motion has to travel farther along a circle.

-Typically this blur is
+Typically this blur is used with an entire plane, but it could be used to give a sense of motion blur to a spinning object.

-used with an entire plane, but it could be used to give a sense of motion blur to a spinning object.
+> [!NOTE]

-Note: Large blurs will look
+> Large blurs will look
 worse toward the edges due to limited sampling.
 Loss of accuracy will appear where `size` × distance is greater than about 300.
 You can increase accuracy by breaking up large sizes into multiple filter passes